The Definitive Free Guide To Bookkeeping For Beginners

 And finally, getting qualified is simply due diligence as far as the accountant is concerned.
 Even if you’ve been a bookkeeper for years and know what you’re doing, but have never bothered getting the certificates that prove it, definitely go after them now.
 Especially if you’re going to contact accountants as your first port of call.

 The second easiest way to get clients is to do a flyer drop.
 This will take considerably longer.
-This is because at any one time, there will only ever be a handful of people in your neighborhood who need a bookkeeper – and when I say neighborhood, I mean 10,000 houses!
+This is because at any one time, there will only ever be a handful of people in your neighborhood who need a bookkeeper – and when I say neighborhood, I mean at least 10,000 houses.

 Look for houses that show the owners are not the poorest in town.
 So pick the more well off looking streets and if you’re going to deliver the flyers yourself, here’s what to look out for: